 English, Dutch, Little French, German, Achterhooks.

-You will be staying in the Gardener's Cottage which has comfortable beds and electric blankets or hot water bottles for those cold nights.
+You will be staying in the Gardener's Cottage which has comfortable beds.
 We provide 3 meals a day and are happy to cook for any diet including GF, DF, vegan.
 We offer one hot shower a day and internet access for emails.
 We cook mainly with vegetables from our garden.

 Diamond Harbour is a small village on Banks Peninsula, 30kms from Christchurch at the sunny side of the harbour.
 It can be reached by bus (there is a direct service from the airport) and ferry or by car.
 At the cottage there are several vegetable patches, fruit trees, chickens, a cottage garden, a glasshouse and a little artichoke grove.
 It's quiet and peaceful here and your entertainment would include walking, running, biking, swimming, reading, using internet at the library, meeting the locals, attending a (yoga)class, having a drink at the cafe, fishing off the jetty, climbing Mount Herbert, exploring Orton Bradley Park with its high ropes course, Victorian Cafe and many walks to Rock, Waterfall and Mount Bradley and Herbert.
 We are only a 7 minute ferryride away from Lyttelton, the port, with its cafes and shops and Farmers Market on Saturdays, then a bus ride to the centre of Christchurch with it huge array of attractions, from the Cardboard Cathedral to the Museum, from the Art Gallery to the Botanic Gardens, all its Community Gardens, the inviting Public Libraries and the library fridges on the way.
 In between the leftover rubble of the earthquakes and thousands of aftershocks you'll find some real gems of community resilience.